 - Address: 41 Dunlop Street, Singapore 209369

-This mosque was built in 1827.
-At that time was just a small building so many people took to calling it the ‘hut mosque’ as its nickname.
+Al-Abrar Mosque was built in 1827, and was originally just a small building so many people took to calling it the ‘hut mosque’ as its nickname.
 The present building was erected in the 1850s and went though a major renovation in 1980s.
 You can find Al-Abrar Mosque in downtown Singapore, close to Telok Ayer MRT.

 - Tel: +65 6220 6306